 Starting Unbond

-.
+Lets start unbound with unbound-control start.
 The first time I did an unbound start, I got a failure.
-Because port 53 is already used by systemd-resolved.service
+Because port 53 is already used by systemd-resolved.service.

-root@habibza:/usr/local/etc/unbound# unbound-control start [1658480141] unbound[20950:0] error: can't bind socket: Address already in use for 0.0.0.0 port 53 [1658480141] unbound[20950:0] fatal error: could not open ports
+[1658480141] unbound[20950:0] error: can't bind socket: Address already in use for 0.0.0.0 port 53

-We can check port with netstat
+We can check port with netstat.

 root@habibza:/usr/local/etc/unbound# netstat -tulpn